Atlantic Canadian Pasture Research Group

 - Dr. Alex Georgallas - Biophysics, agricultural modeling, Faculty of Agriculture, Dalhousie University, Truro, NS

-- Dr. Ralph Martin - Sustainable and organic agriculture, forage agronomy; director of the Organic Agriculture Center of Canada
+- Dr. Ralph Martin - Sustainable and organic agriculture, forage agronomy; University of Guelph, Ontario

 - Dr. David McCorquodale - Entomologist, Cape Breton University, Sydney